 Every Wednesday is Tip Day, or List Day.

-But sometimes, you don't have time to pursue your passion as much as you'd like.
+But sometimes, you just don't have time to pursue your passion as much as you'd like.
+Many of my happiness-project resolutions are aimed at helping me make time for my passion.
 But if you can't find the time, or if you'd like to spend even more time on your passion than you do, Twitter is a great source of conversation and ideas.
-If you love cheese, Mad Men, green technology, college basketball, gardening, kidlit, or just about anything else, you can find other people who are interested in the same thing, day or night.
+If you love great food, Mad Men, green technology, college football, knitting, kidlit, writing paranormal erotic romance fiction, Apple -- or, like me, Virgina Woolf's The Waves -- you can find other people who are interested in the same thing, day or night.
 And for that reason, it also makes you happier because...

 2. Twitter distracts you if you're feeling blue.
 Studies show that distraction is a powerful mood-altering device.
 (In fact, men's greater tendency to distract themselves from bad feelings may be one reason they are less prone to depression than women.)
 If you're following a bunch of people whose posts interest you, you can always count on finding something that will catch your attention.
 It can distract you, and also...

 3. Twitter can get you laughing.
-If you follow some people who are very funny, you can count on getting a little boost when you need it.
+If you follow some people who are very funny, you can count on getting a little mood boost when you need it.
 Reading 140 characters takes just a few seconds, but it's enough to re-direct your mood.
-My current favorite - forgive me, my beloved Laura Ingalls Wilder - @HalfPintIngalls.
+My current favorites: @borowitzreport and - forgive me, my beloved Laura Ingalls Wilder - @HalfPintIngalls.

-7. Twitter lets you share those funny little observations that float through your head.
-In the same way that carrying a camera sharpens your eye, knowing that you can communicate your clever aperçus makes you more observant and wittier.
+9. Twitter lets you share those funny little observations that float through your head.
+Some people scoff at Twitter, saying "I don't want to read about what other people eat for breakfast."
+Well, it's true, people post too much about their airport travails - but in fact, it's very amusing to read people's comments on their everyday lives.
+And it's even more amusing to think of your OWN comments!
+In the same way that carrying a camera sharpens your eye, knowing that you can communicate your clever apercus makes you more observant and wittier.

-8. Twitter makes gathering information easier.
+10. Twitter makes gathering information easier.
 If you follow people who share your passion, they'll help you keep abreast of everything happening in that area.
 And if you have a general question, crowd-sourcing it to Twitter is a great way to get an answer.
-When I wanted a suggestion for artists who create miniature scenes, or an explanation for "steampunk," I got answers right away.
+When I wanted to know the PC equivalent for iMovie, and the definition of "steampunk," I got answers right away.
 Most of all, Twitter is a super-efficient way to find out what other people find interesting.

-These are ways that Twitter can boost your happiness.
+These are all ways that Twitter can boost your happiness.
 Now, Twitter has one major drawback for happiness: it uses up time, and time is in short supply for most of us.
 It's true, it's an efficient way to scan headlines, keep up with passions, and connect with people, but the fact is, it may tempt you to spend too much time using it, or to use it to procrastinate from other, less enticing work.
-It may eat up your time so that you have less time for face-to-face encounters with real people.

 Like most things, Twitter is a good servant but a bad master, and you have to figure out how to keep it under control.
-No staying up past your bedtime to read your feed.
-That said, it's worth figuring out how to work Twitter into your life.
+No staying up past your bedtime reading the #twilight stream.
+That said, it's worth figuring out how to work it into your life.

 Once you're on Twitter, follow me at @gretchenrubin.